 Another important problem with the traditional utopia – certainly, for instance, More’s Utopia – is that it is a static place.
 It is static because it is perfect, yet because it is static it cannot be democratic.
 I suggest that rather than dismissing utopianism on the basis of this paradox, we instead sustain a constantly changing conversation on the structure of a constantly changing utopia.
 This demands an understanding of how community functions, how norms and discourses are shaped over the long run, the role of the lived experience in the formation of ideologies.
-We should feel embarrassed about discussing the forms of governance, labour, architecture, infrastructure, art, and bureaucracy would exist in an ideally democratic world.
+We should not feel embarrassed about discussing the forms of governance, labour, architecture, infrastructure, art, and bureaucracy that would exist in an ideally democratic world.
 We should not be afraid to openly discuss social structures that foster ideologies of solidarity over ideologies of resentment.
 These discussions can be imaginative and fun.
 That the visions emerging from them will never be achieved to a tee does not mean that we should refrain from striving toward them.

 It is my objective here to occasionally propose glib and simplistic solutions to complex problems, in hopes that my own harebrained ideas might be challenged by better harebrained ideas.
 Utopian blueprinting will occupy a tiny but important fraction of this blog – critique and proposal must, of course, be part of the same process – but by contributing to prefigurative conversations, I also hope that the left can collectively begin to dismantle what David Graeber identifies as capitalism’s pervasive “machinery of hopelessness.”